3D Printing & Makerspace Services

 Frequently Asked Questions about printing your design

-To print an object, provide us with your .stl or .obj file on a flash drive or micro SD card.
-Files can be no larger than 250 MB.
-Flash drives are available for purchase at every library.
+To print an object, provide us with your .stl or .obj file on a flash drive.
 We will download your file to our computer and return the flash drive to you.

 Print times can vary depending on the size or complexity of your print.
 We ask that you try to keep your print times to less than 10 hours.
-This way we can complete the print job during our regular week day hours Monday – Thursday.
+This way we can complete the print job during our regular weekday hours.